Article November 30th, 2022

 Registers and data contained in them are the foundation of this system.
-There are around 10 core registers in every country (including population, business, and land) which must be first-rate for this approach to work.
+There are around 10 core registers in every country (including population, business, and land), which must be first-rate for this approach to work.
 They are the basis for meaningful interoperability and critical for the “once only” principle of successful implementation, which is the core principle for journey-based services.
 (Standardization of core registers will become the norm, incidentally, but this does not mean that they can or will be copied and pasted from each other.
 Registers can be similar to an extent, but the devil is in the details.)

 Rich data is already collated in various government registers in most countries, but these are rarely connected to each other.
-This means that citizens must re-enter their information at every interaction with the government, that relevant information is not being shared between functions, and discrepancies and errors in data are difficult to spot and correct.
+This means that citizens must re-enter their information at every interaction with the government, that relevant information is not being shared between functions, and that discrepancies and errors in data are difficult to spot and correct.